uranian throne

 "It's his first life but it's still his life!
 Why should you kill him?"

-But she well knew why.
-Nyav Yuhlm by his very existence was some kind of threat to the Weigher's hegemony.
+Yet she knew why; knew it well.
+Nyav Yuhlm by his very existence was a threat of some kind to the Weigher's hegemony.
 A nebulee's agrash soul was inherently subversive.
-Being a traditional mystery, it was a channel to many another strand of the former culture.
-And the superiority of that former culture was inadmissible.
+Because it was a traditional mystery, it was thereby a channel to many a strand of culture-that-used-to-be; and the superiority of that must not be admitted.

-Dempelath, his face with its coloured blotches swimming closer in the stained air, said quietly, "Death, in some circumstances, can achieve more than life."
-Hovering very close now, the Weigher sparkled so powerfully that again Hyala's thoughts veered towards acceptance of his point of view.
+Dempelath, his face's coloured blotches swimming closer in the stained air, said quietly, "Death, in some circumstances, can achieve more than life."
+Hovering very close now, the Weigher sparkled so powerfully that Hyala's thoughts again veered towards acceptance.

-She tried to call upon the power and integrity of Sunnoad Hyala Movoun 1, but it was like walking on a treadmill.
+As a final desperate resort the stubborn depth of her soul tried to summon upon the power and integrity of her ancient self, Sunnoad Hyala Movoun 1, but it was like walking on a treadmill.
 She had no purchase on her own mind.

-Meanwhile the mist, now thickening around Hyala, thinned around Barlayn.
+Meanwhile the mist, now thickening around Hyala, had to thin around Barlayn.

 The Noad was able to break his silence.

-"He's not going to kill any of us," he said dryly.
+He said dryly, "He's not going to kill any of us."

-Hyala darted an amazed glance at her friend and ruler.
-The words he'd just spoken were so flat and sure, they ought to be triumphant also.
-But no, their attainment didn't reach that far; some counter-weight groaned at the end of the happy thought.
-The implication: the Glomb's not going to kill us because he doubtless has lined up for us some item worse than death.
+Hyala darted a glance of amazed puzzlement at her friend and ruler.
+The words he'd just spoken were so flat and sure, they ought to be triumphant also, but no, some counter-weight groaned at the end of the happy thought, so that "the Glomb's not going to kill us" was rather spoiled by "because he doubtless has lined up for us some item worse than death."

-Hyala turned her gaze back to the moving colours on Dempelath's kaleidoscopic face.
-There, a smile was spreading.
+Hyala turned her gaze back to Dempelath's kaleidoscopic face, where a smile was spreading.

 "You will make a good backgrounder, Barlaynlamiroth," remarked the tyrant, eyes flashing with glee as he fused the Noad's name into one word.

-"As you will a foregrounder - Dem Pelath?"
+"As you will a good foregrounder - Dem Pelath?" the Noad shot back.

-Why didn't I think of saying that? wondered Hyala.
-Dem Pelath a Two-Names, a Forg himself - what a hit, and doubtless true!
-The backgrounder-style one-word name "Dempelath" had to be a fabrication.
-Revolutionary blah.
-Really the Weigher must have been a forg all along.
-A leader had to be a foregrounder - necessarily, obviously, by definition.
+Oh why didn't I think of saying that? wondered Hyala.
+Dem Pelath a Two-Names, a Forg himself - what a hit!
+And doubtless true!
+The backgrounder-style one-word name "Dempelath" then had to be a fabrication; revolutionary blah; the Weigher having been a forg all along, because, when one came to think of it, a leader had to be a foregrounder - necessarily, obviously, by definition.

 Yes, a superb hit!
 So why wasn't she elated?

 "Feeble, Noad, feeble," was the airy retort from the Face of Power.
 "I play a bit with your name, and in retaliation you, childishly, run the joke ragged.
 Evidently you have yet to learn that the one-name two-name thing is all over and done with; that the new society I am building will take no note of how many names a person has.
 You ought to have figured it by now: it needs no word-count to tell that I with my single-name am on the way up, whereas you, Barlayn Lamiroth, are on the way down.
-Our paths crossed here, this one time, this sole opportunity for parley, which you have wasted with your point-scoring.
-Now I leave you, futile man, and I take my people with me."
+Our paths have crossed here this one final time, an sole opportunity for parley which you have wasted with your point-scoring.
+Now, futile man, I leave you, and I take my people with me."

 The luminous lips pursed once more into organic loud-hailer form, and a message of strange victory screeched over the crowd.